- Can we funnel the CT series into 15 concepts?

 Radical Theory #7: Since modern hominids are unaware of the thermoplastic nature of their own biochemistry, they have never controlled for it in any modern biochemical study or study on nutrition.
 This means that any assumptions made in biochemical dogma now needs to be questioned.
 The hints of these paradoxes are found in NASA astronauts, the Sherpa abilities, Vasper Technology, Russian Winter Olympic dominance, Lance Armstrong’s ability to beat cancer and win 7 races, Michael Phelps eight gold medals in one Olympics, Wim Hof’s amazing abilities, and the use of cold in human transplantation harvesting, and modern neurosurgical procedures bring these paradoxes to life.

 They show us today they are not paradoxes at all.
-They remain abilities that evolution built into our ancestors and that were passed down into our genome and hardwired into our brain for a reason.
-We remain blinded to it because few modern humans live in this environment.
+As we gain wisdom, we see the magic in things because our senses grow sharper.
+Reality is that which, when we stop believing in it, doesn’t go away.
+These “paradox” remain abilities that evolution built into our ancestors and that were passed down into our genome and hardwired into our brain for a reason.
+We remain blinded to it because few modern humans live in this environment today.
 Today this remains completely unstudied as our population, while they get more sick and mediocre with each passing decade.
 Elite athletes are the first humans to push these boundaries and to open our eyes to this possibility that this may exist.
 We are in inning one of this ballgame right now.

-The risk of a Paleo diet for them is that the diet is so good that it could blind your consciousness that you might be depleting your life force.
+The risk of a Paleo diet for them is that the diet is so good in some respects that it could blind your consciousness that you might be depleting your life force at the very same time.
+You will see this in an altered redox potential.
 This will show up when disease develops in the back half of your life span.
 This implies that what you think is really safe………may not be safe at all.
 Light after sunset from technology is as bad as eating the wrong diet for our Ferrari engines and our brains because it destroys the cortisol diurnal rhythms.
 And it means that your ultimate proof wont come until its too late for reversal………unless you prove it to yourself today by testing.

 Trying to get all cute and use food and supplements to hide bad decisions won’t work either.
 Just increasing resveratrol, curcumin, and metformin won’t allow you to “out supplement” poor choices.
 Exercise must be hormetic and within our circadian cycles too.
 If it’s not, you will become a dead marathon runner or a ex-NFL player with a short life span who people wonder why and how that body crashed so fast?
 You can’t fool your telomeres, but you can fool yourself with your thoughts or “feelings”.
 The quality of your health is a summation of great decisions consistently.
 These decisions are all based upon the quality of your thoughts presently